Vattikuti Urology Institute

-The Vattikuti Urology Institute (VUI) at the Henry Ford Hospital in Detroit, Michigan is a clinical and research center for urological care.
+The Vattikuti Urology Institute (VUI) at the Henry Ford Hospital in Detroit, Michigan, is a clinical and research center for urological care.

 It is known for being the first institute to implement robotic surgery as a type of treatment for patients with prostate cancer.
 To date, the institute has performed more than 10,000 robotic procedures.

-The Vattikuti Urology Institute has been ranked high by the U.S. News & World Report.
-The VUI addresses nearly 50,000 patients annually.
+The Vattikuti Urology Institute has been ranked highly by U.S. News & World Report.
+The VUI treats nearly 50,000 patients annually.

 History

 The Henry Ford Hospital recruited Dr. Mani Menon as department chair in 1997.
 In 1999, Raj Vattikuti announced a research initiative to help patients with prostate cancer.
 The University of Michigan, William Beaumont Hospital, and Henry Ford Hospital competed for the funds.
-Menon's proposal, submitted by Henry Ford Hospital, was to establish an institute to develop techniques of minimally invasive surgery for prostate cancer.
-This proposal was accepted by the Vattikuti Foundation and the Vattikuti Urology Institute was initialized in 2001.
+Menon's proposal, submitted by Henry Ford Hospital, was to establish an institute to develop techniques for minimally invasive surgery for prostate cancer.
+This proposal was accepted by the Vattikuti Foundation, and the Vattikuti Urology Institute was initialized in 2001.

 The Vattikuti Foundation

-The Vattikuti Urology Institute is named after Raj Vattikuti and his wife Padma Vattikuti.
-The Vattikuti Foundation is a philanthropy organization located in Michigan, founded by the Vattikutis.
+The Vattikuti Foundation was registered with the State of Michigan as a nonprofit on October 30, 1997 and is named after Raj Vattikuti and his wife, Padma Vattikuti.
+The Vattikuti Foundation is a philanthropic organization located in Michigan, founded by the Vattikuti's.
 Vattikuti is also the founder and CEO of Covansys Corporation in Farmington Hills, Michigan.
-The Vattikuti Foundation is notable for making the largest philanthropic contribution for cancer research in Michigan.
-The foundation donated $40 million to the Henry Ford Hospital and the William Beaumont Hospital in 2001.
-The donation to Henry Ford Hospital was used to support the treatment and the study of prostate cancer, research, and treatment advances.
+The Vattikuti Foundation is notable for making the largest philanthropic contribution to cancer research in Michigan.
+The Foundation donated $20 million to the Henry Ford Hospital and also $20 million to the William Beaumont Hospital, establishing the Vattikuti Digital Breast Diagnostic Center in 2001.
+The donation to Henry Ford Hospital was used to support the treatment and study of prostate cancer, research, and treatment advances.